PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 ### Exploitation and Exploration
 #### Exploitation:
 It refers to constantly exploiting the available resources and ideas and making improvements wherever necessary.
->> &rarr; Ressources, process, units, structure, teams, etc.
+>> &rarr; Resources, process, units, structure, teams, etc.
 #### Exploration:
 Constantly innovating and exploring new ideas and opportunities.
  >> &rarr; Innovations, optimization, improvements through change management